-Courjal was born in Rennes in 1973.
-He trained first in Rennes and then at the Paris Conservatoire, on graduation joining the companies of the Opéra Comique and Wiesbaden State Theatre.
-He has sung widely in France, with companies including La Bastille, the Théâtre du Chatelet, Capitole Toulouse and in Nice, Montpellier, Avignon, Lyon, Boredeux, Nantes and Geneva.
+Courjal was born in Rennes and trained there and at the Paris Conservatoire.
+On graduation he joined the companies of the Opéra Comique and Wiesbaden State Theatre.
+He has sung widely in France, with companies including Paris Opéra, the Théâtre du Chatelet and Capitole Toulouse, for the Chorégies d’Orange and in Marseille, Nice, Montpellier, Avignon, Lyon, Boredeux, Nantes and Geneva, as well as in Venice and Monte Carlo.
 His repertory includes many of the major French roles for bass, among a wide range of other roles.

-He is a prolific concert performer, repertory including Dvorák’s Stabat Mater, Berlioz's Le Damnation de Faust, Saint François d’Assise by Messiaen and songs by Ibert and Duparc.
-He is a keen supporter of contemporary work, and has performed in the premieres of pieces by Philippe Fenelon, Marius Constant, Laurent Petitgirard and Pascal Dusapin.
+He is a prolific concert performer, his repertory including Dvorák’s Stabat Mater, Le Damnation de Faust, Saint François d’Assise and songs by Ibert and Duparc.
+He is a keen supporter of contemporary work, and has performed in the premieres of pieces by Fenelon, Constant, Petitgirard and Dusapin.

 Nicolas Courjal in Carmen, The Royal Opera

 Malin Bystrom and Nicolas Courjal in Guillaume Tell

 Hubert Francis as Laïos, Nicolas Courjal as the Theban High Priest, Sarah Connolly as Jocaste and members of the Royal Opera Chorus in Oedipe, The Royal Opera

 Samuel Youn as Créon, Johan Reuter as Oedipe and Nicolas Courjal as the Theban High Priest in Oedipe, The Royal Opera